wfortin/rest/README.md

 #### Possible status codes
 Use `200 OK` when returning the updated resource <br/>
 Use `204 No content` when no data is returned in the body <br/>
-Use `412 Precondition failed` when the resource is missing some parameters or has invalid values <br/>
+Use `400 Bad Request` when the resource is missing some parameters or has invalid values <br/>

 <br/>
 ### `DELETE` /users